-WASHINGTON, D.C. – A bill introduced by Congressman Kevin Cramer to create uniform standards for the placement of Native American children into foster homes received a hearing yesterday in the House Natural Resources Subcommittee on Indian and Alaska Native Affairs.
+WASHINGTON, D.C. – Today Congressman Kevin Cramer announced legislation he introduced in the U.S. House of Representatives to create uniform standards for the placement of Native American children into foster homes has cleared a vote in the Natural Resources Committee.

 WASHINGTON, D.C. – Today the U.S. House of Representatives passed a continuing resolution to keep the government funded through December 11, 2014.
 An amendment to the resolution, passed on a separate vote, would grant President Obama the authority he requested to train and arm properly vetted Syrians to combat ISIS, so long as certain accountability measures are followed.

 WASHINGTON, D.C. – Today Congressman Kevin Cramer challenged the Environmental Protection Agency (EPA) on its pursuit of power plant regulations which threaten to dismantle the coal industry in the United States.